 Strelitzia, or ‘Bird of Paradise’ flowers are native to South Africa.
 They bloom from September through May, and are often used in tropical flower displays because of their graceful and colorful appearance.
 Being quite sturdy, care must be taken to protect the more fragile flowers of the arrangement from being bruised (when including the Strelitzia blooms).

-The Hawaiian State Flower
+The Official State Hawaiian Flower

 Hibiscus flowers that are usually seen growing are of a species that is not native to the Islands.
 Growing on a shrub, Hibiscus flowers last only for a day.
 The Hawaiian Hibiscus, Hibiscus brackenridgei, is the one chosen as the State flower and native to Hawaii.

 The Hibiscus bloom shape is often seen as a stylized pattern in Hawaiian prints.

 Because its flower is short lived, the Hibiscus is mainly used as a patio or houseplant in Northern climes, and you won’t be likely to see it in arrangements.

 Use Hawaiian flowers with the more common roses in your bouquets and arrangements for a pop of new color and unusual contrasts.